CameronSTaljaard/Temp-Test/README.md

     Outside of git, Node and npm are not needed.
 The ./dist folder that is built is what should be delivered and has an index file at its root.

     After being built, ./dist/index.html needs to be the default landing page and is entirely static.
-    Ideally, only the contents of the dist folder should be deployed.
-The index.html page in it should handle delivering the widget as intended without a node server needing to be run.

 ## Local testing.
   - Install node version 14.x.